PureJD/JonCoin_Blockchain/README.md

 # JonCoin_Blockchain
-A blockchain built from the ground up in Python for educational purposes
+A blockchain built from the ground up in Python for educational purposes.